wwood/CoverM/README.md

 ## Calculation methods

-The `-m/--methods` flag specified the specific kind(s) of coverage that is to be calculated.
+The `-m/--methods` flag specified the specific kind(s) of coverage that are to be calculated.

 To illustrate, imagine a set of 3 pairs of reads, where only 1 aligns to a